 Engagement Ring Metals

 Okay, time for a little metal mania.
-Finding the right ring is not just a question of finding the right style or look of a ring.
-You should also consider how your metal choice affects your budget; how it feels in your hand or on your finger; how much up-keep and maintenance is needed; even whether or not you may be allergic to a certain metal or not.
+Finding the right engagement ring is not just a question of finding the right style or look of a ring.
+You should also consider how your engagement ring metal choice affects your budget; how it feels in your hand or on your finger; how much up-keep and maintenance is needed; even whether or not you may be allergic to a certain metal or not.

 Rose gold is gold mixed with a copper alloy.
 It has a subtle and delicate color that may intensify over time.
 It is created by increasing the copper colored alloys and decreasing the silver colored alloys mixed with the gold.
 14K rose gold contains as much pure gold as 14K white gold; it is merely a change in the mix of alloys that gives rose gold its unique color.
+Rose gold has is an increasingly popular metal for engagement rings.

 Natural yellow gold is considered a traditional metal choice for bridal jewelry around the world, with 18K and 14K gold popular options for engagement rings and wedding bands in the United States.
 If you wear yellow gold jewelry most days, chances are you'll gravitate towards a warm yellow gold ring setting with a rich shine that beautifully frames diamonds, and is also lovely with yellow or pink sapphires and citrines.